Planning on staying in a hostel for the first time? Here are the hostel rules and etiquette you should know before you go.

 Extra Hostel tips to know before you go

 Hostels are generally fun but sometimes not everything goes according to plan.
-So, for some small issues, just comprise to have a better time at the hostel.
+So, for some small issues, just comprise to have a better time.

 Yes, be patient with people and you won’t get worked up about anything.
 Someone might put their stuff on your bed bunk but instead of getting angry, talk to them and they will remove them – perhaps it was even done in error.